Home

 Dedicated to the classic instruments built by Mr. Harold Rhodes & all who cherish them.

-When I started servicing Rhodes pianos, the first model (MK1), with 'teardrop' hammers, was common.
-We have more experience with classic Rhodes than most.
+When I started working on Rhodes pianos, the first model (what I call the MK1 action), with 'teardrop' hammers, was common.
+We have continuous experience from that time, servicing, tuning and now of course restoring classic Rhodes.

-Close up of a Fender Rhodes, restored at our Coventry workshop.
-73 Stage model, MK2 action & full skirt keys.
-With harp cover removed, showing the resonator bars.
+73 Stage Close up of a Fender Rhodes, restored at our Mercia workshops.
+73 Stage model, MK2 action (plastic hammer shafts, wooden heads & neoprene tips), with full skirt keys.
+Harp cover is removed, showing the resonator bars.

 Created in the 1950s by Harold Rhodes, the Rhodes piano embodies the tuning fork principle.